-One of the main components that is crucial for the property value is the rent paid by the tenant, which determines the yield for the investor.
+The rent that a tenant pays is the property value and it determines the yield for the investor.
 Therefore, consistent and professional control concerning the increase of the rent is a crucial factor for appreciation value.

 Germany has a unique calculation system for urban rental tariffs, called ‘Mietspiegel, based on dozens of variables such as: year of construction, quality of construction, facilities and level of finish in general, neighborhood, exact location, and more.
-The ‘Mietspiegel’ includes a controlled mechanism to raise rental fees that allows an average increase of up to 15% within a period of 3 years.
-However, raising rental fees in Germany is a procedural and official process requiring a thorough inspection of the property by an expert.
+The ‘Mietspiegel’ includes a controlled mechanism to raise rental fees.
+This allows an average increase of up to 15% within a period of 3 years.
+However, raising rental fees in Germany is a procedural and official process.
+Besides that, it requires a thorough inspection of the property by an expert.
 This procedure is taking place once in 3 years and is part of the rent management.
 It is a mean to appreciate the value of the property at any given time.

-When signing a new rental agreement, the owner is not obligated to follow the urban ‘Mietspiegel’ and has the right to apply the market price that is determined by the demand of the ‘rental’ market.
+When signing a new rental agreement, the owner is not obligated to follow the urban ‘Mietspiegel’.
+The demand of the rental market determines the right to apply the market price.
 In 2013, rental fees for a new lease in Berlin’s popular neighborhoods have reached a level twice as high as the ‘Mietspiegel’.

 Rent management allows the investor to maximize his profit as from purchase of the property to its realization.
-Appreciation value is influenced first of all by local and urban value increase, condition of the apartment and the level of rental fees.
-A quality rent management is providing the owner continuously with all necessary advice and information and is crucial to achieve maximum optimization of the investment.
+The local and urban value increase influences the appreciation value.
+The condition of the apartment and the level of rental fees influences the same.
+Moreover, Quality rent management is providing the owner continuously with all necessary advice and information and is crucial to achieve maximum optimization of the investment.
 We strongly support active rent management policy to achieve appreciation value of our clients’ property in Berlin.